gktgurasoglu/Project_Work_2025_02/README.md

 Methods for creating graphs for categorical data,
 How to present linear regression modeling results, can be found in this project.

+You can review the project under five main headings:
+ 01 Info:
+   In this section, you can find an explanation of the roadmap followed.
+ 02 Dataset:
+   You can access the file used.
+ 03 Jupyter Notebook:
+   You can access the code containing data manipulation performed with Python pandas and visualizations performed with matplotlib and seaborn.

 Steps implemented in the project: